Skip to content

 TL;DR

-For professionals, Adobe Lightroom + Photoshop remains the gold standard, though Capture One is gaining ground with medium format shooters.
+For professionals, Adobe Lightroom + Photoshop remains the gold standard at $19.99/mo, though Capture One is gaining ground with medium format shooters.
 Casual users should try Pixlr or Canva first—they're free and surprisingly capable.
-Affinity Photo offers Photoshop-level power for a one-time $70 purchase, making it the best value for serious hobbyists.
+Affinity Photo is now completely free after Canva's acquisition, offering Photoshop-level power at no cost.

 The photo editing market has exploded.
 What used to be a two-horse race (Photoshop vs. everything else) is now a crowded field of capable competitors.